-8 Tips to Remember Your Credit Card Due Dates
+8 Tips to Remember Credit Card Payment Due Dates

-Forgetting your credit card payments has serious consequences.
-When you’re late on payments, your creditors will charge a late fee, increase your interest rate or both.
+What are the consequences of making a late credit card payment?
+Well, when you’re late on payments, your creditors will charge a late fee, increase your interest rate or both.
 If you’re more than 30 days late on your payment, the credit bureaus are notified.

-It doesn’t matter if it’s a wall calendar, pocket calendar, or the calendar on your phone, just make sure it’s one that you check frequently, i.e. daily or at least every other day.
+It doesn’t matter if it’s a wall calendar, pocket calendar, or the calendar on your phone, make sure it’s one that you frequently check, i.e., daily or at least every other day.
 If you’re not in the habit of using a calendar, this method might not be the best one to help you remember your payment.

 Have an Email Sent to You a Few Days Before the Due Date